 So how can we have any confidence in your decisions?

 Because the people we consult with are the experts and they follow internationally agreed guidelines.
 We trust their knowledge and expertise and are confident that they have given us the right advice.

 What are the conditions in the licence that ensure that people and the environment are protected?

 Samples of dredged material are tested every three years to meet international guidelines.
 The licence required the licence holder to submit a new sampling plan for our agreement if they wished to deposit dredged material after March 2016, when the original sample data would be three years old.
 The licence prohibits any disposal after March 2016 without our written permission, to allow us to act should the new sample results raise any concerns.

 We agreed a new sample plan with the licence holder in January 2017, following advice from Cefas.
 The new plan also required a chemical and radiological assessment of the samples.
 This assessment has now been completed and we received the sample results in December 2017.
 We consulted with experts, including Public Health Wales, on the results of the latest analysis and are satisfied that the results show that the material is safe for disposal with no risk to people or the environment.

-The licence holder has an obligation as part of their licence to survey the disposal site before and after disposal to ensure the sediment they deposit has dispersed.
+The licence holder has an obligation as part of their licence to survey the disposal site before and after disposal to confirm seabed depths and ensure the sediment has not caused any navigational concerns from shallowing.
 More details can be found in this survey plan.